gremo/react-directus/README.md

 The hook exports a few components for working with Direcuts files [file access](https://docs.directus.io/reference/files/).
 They are all configured for using the `apiUrl` specified in the provider.
 Hopefully, more will come in the future 🤗.

-> All components, when imported from `react-directus` directly (i.e. not imported using the hook `useDirectus`), can be used in a "standalone" way.
+> All components, can be used in a "standalone" way.
 It means that they are not bound to the `apiUrl` specified in the provider.
-In that case, they both accept an `apiUrl` prop.
+In that case, they both require an `apiUrl` and an optional `accsessToken` prop.

 ### `<DirectusAsset>`